 Translating for the Middle East

-The Middle East represents a booming ecommerce market that your international business can’t afford to ignore.
-Moreover, the B2C (business to customer) ecommerce market has been undergoing a pivotal shift as demonstrated by the largest Mergers and Acquisitions (M&A) transaction in the Arab world.
-This was Amazon’s 2017 acquisition of Souq.com, the biggest ecommerce player in the Middle East and which is known as the Amazon of the Middle East.
-So, let’s explore what you need to know about localization in the Middle East if you want to succeed in this region.
+The Middle East represents a booming e-commerce market that your international business can't afford to ignore.
+Moreover, the B2C (business to customer) e-commerce market has been undergoing a pivotal shift as demonstrated by the largest Mergers and Acquisitions (M&A) transactions in the Arab world.
+This was Amazon's 2017 acquisition of Souq.com, the biggest e-commerce player in the Middle East which is known as the Amazon of the Middle East.
+So, let's explore what you need to know about localization in the Middle East if you want to succeed in this region.

 Online Trade in the Middle East Is Encouraged